Axmad1112/Capstone_casting_agency/README.md

 # Local Database connection

 - You need to install and start postgres database.
-- You need to update the database_params variable found in config.py file as shown below:
+- You need to update the database_param variable found in config.py file as shown below:

 python
 database_param = {